 The War Memorial

 Contrary to its peaceful and pristine aura today, Darjeeling has had a bumpy past with wars fought for its control.
 As of today, the active Gorkhaland movement still creates sporadic violence now and then.
-One must definitely visit the Darjeeling War memorial set against majestic snow capped peaks and makes for a photographers dream canvas.
+One must definitely visit the Darjeeling War Memorial set against majestic snow-capped peaks which makes for a photographers dream canvas.

-Darjeeling is where a nature lover should head with its alpine and temperate forests featuring Sal and Oak trees.
+Darjeeling is where a nature lover should head to, with its alpine and temperate forests featuring sal and oak trees.
 Despite the weather change, most of Darjeeling’s forests are evergreen adding to the Darjeeling tourism value.
-The town features several nature parks like the Padmaja Naidu Himalayan Zoological Park and the Lloyd’s Botanical Garden where nature lovers and photographers spend afternoons on end taking in the serenity.
+The town features several nature parks, like the Padmaja Naidu Himalayan Zoological Park and the Lloyd’s Botanical Garden, where nature lovers and photographers spend afternoons on end taking in the serenity.
 Darjeeling also boasts of a variety of export grade orchids so one might want to pamper their spouse or their female friends with some freshly plucked flowers.

 The local cuisine is worth trying with the signature momos (dumplings) topping the list.
 These dumplings are served with hot sauce and are cooked with chicken, beef, vegetables or pork.
 Other street food includes a variety of noodle-based soups and some spicy rice preparations.

 Darjeeling is painted with colonial architecture and the city was very well maintained during the British Raj.
 Most of the buildings have been preserved and the town is still remnant of the British Raj.
 The Gothic styled churches make for amazing photographs and postcard souvenirs.